ldeluigi/markdown-docs/README.md

         with:
           src: doc
           dst: generated
+          title: Markdown Docs
           language: en
           icon: library
           primary-color: indigo
           secondary-color: indigo
+          hide-repository: false
 ```
 ##### Additional parameters info
+* `title` is an optional parameter (defaults to the name of the repository, such as `ldeluigi/markdown-docs` or `Documentation` if no repo is detected) that sets the title displayed at the top of the documentation website.
 * `language` is an optional paramater (defaults to `en`) that allows to change [language features](https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language) and [search features](https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-search/#built-in-search).
 * `icon` is an optional parameter (defaults to `library`) that selects the main top-left icon of the documentation website.
 Can be one of the icons from [Material Design Icons](https://materialdesignicons.com).
 * `primary-color` is an optional parameter (defaults to `indigo`) that selects the main color of the documentation website.
 For more information, see the [docs](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/#primary-color).
 * `secondary-color` is an optional parameter (defaults to `indigo`) that selects the accent color of the documentation website.
 For more information, see the [docs](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/#accent-color).
+* `hide-repository` is an optional parameter (defaults to `false`) that, if set to `true`, will hide every reference to the source repo.
+Useful for private repos.

 ### As Docker builder
 To use **markdown-docs** as a Docker builder stage use the following syntax in your Dockerfile: